Malaysian Indian Congress: History

-John Thivy and Indian nationalism
+Founding and Indian nationalist roots

-John Thivy, the founder of the MIC, met Mahatma Gandhi at London while studying law.
+John Thivy, the founder of the MIC, met Mahatma Gandhi in London while studying law.
 He was inspired by Gandhi's ideology and Nehru's vision and became determined to fight for Indian independence.
 He became actively involved in the Indian nationalist movement and returned to Malaya.
-He founded the Malaya Indian Congress (renamed Malaysian Indian Congress after the formation of the Federation of Malaysia in 1963) in August 1946, and was party president until 1947.
-The word 'Congress' in the party's name refers to the Indian National Congress, the party Mahatma Gandhi led to fight for Indian independence.
+He founded the Malaya Indian Congress in August 1946, and was party president until 1947.
+The word 'Congress' in the party's name is taken from the Indian National Congress, the party Mahatma Gandhi led to fight for Indian independence.

-Baba Budh Singh Ji, Ramanathan, and opposition to the Malayan Union
+Becoming a Malayan party

 After India gained independence in 1947, the MIC changed its focus and started to fight for the independence of Malaya.
 Baba Budh Singh Ji became president of MIC in 1947.
 After World War II, the British had established the Malayan Union, unifying the Malay Peninsula under a single government to simplify administration.
 Although a majority of the Indian community supported the Malayan Union, the MIC did not.
 The Malayan Union was dissolved in 1948 after widespread Malay protests and replaced with the Federation of Malaya.
 The MIC later joined the All-Malaya Council of Joint Action under Tun Tan Cheng Lock in opposition to the Federation of Malaya Agreement.

 K. Ramanathan became president in 1950.
 By this time, the MIC was the leading party representing Indians in Malaya.
 Ramanathan advocated for the relaxation of the language proficiency test as a prerequisite for citizenship for Indians, and urged Indians to obtain federal citizenship.